cnthiesen/quantum-innovation-challenge/faq.md

 ### 10. Would it be possible that two start-up entities form one group?

 There is no restriction with respect how many entities can collaborate.
-The only condition is that one of the three official members has an academic affiliation.
+The only condition is that one of the two official members has an academic affiliation.

 ### 11. How many entities could possibly collaborate to participate in the challenge (e.g. 3 start-ups + academic research group; 2 start-ups + two academic research groups?)

-Same answer as for question 2: There is no upper limit, only the condition that one official member has an academic affiliation.
+Same answer as for question 6: There is no upper limit, only the condition that one official member has an academic affiliation.

 ### 12. To what degree is it allowed to mix commercial tools with a dedicated developed code base submitted to this challenge?